-In the movies, there is the ever popular example of Cerebro from the X-Men series.
+In the movies, there is the ever-popular example of Cerebro from the X-Men series.
 It is used by Professor X to multiply his telepathic powers and look into the minds of others.
 Fritz Lang's German science fiction film Metropolis (1927) is one of the oldest representations of the transfer of human consciousness.
 In the film, the personality of a woman named Maria is transferred into a humanoid robot that continues to perform evil deeds.
-More than 90 years later, it is still a distant feat for scientists.
-However, we have technologies like mind-controlled drones developed by researchers at Arizona State University.
+More than 90 years later, it is still a long way off for scientists.
+However, we have technologies like mind-controlled drones developed by researchers from Arizona State University.
 A startup called NextMind works on brain-controlled wearable technology that can analyze brain signals in real time.
 And then the tech giants: Facebook with its CTRL Labs and Elon Musk with Neuralink they invest their money in such projects.

-In summary: These modern technologies have been depicted in fiction in one way or another, pushing the imagination forward towards reality.
+In summary: These modern technologies have been represented in fiction in one way or another, pushing the imagination forward towards reality.